FlockiiX/ClarityPilot/README.md

 ### AI-powered Recommendation Engine

-A lightweight, LLM based pipeline condenses individual sensor & productivity data into bigger milestones, which are used to generating context-aware recommendations using an agentic LLM based Pipeline:
+A lightweight, LLM based pipeline condenses individual sensor & productivity data into bigger milestones, which are used to generating context-aware recommendations using an agentic LLM based pipeline:

 ### Proactive Delivery System